jyotsanajewel/holdenlab.github.io/_projects/jyotsana_parmar.md

 <div class="container">
   <div class="row">
     <div class="col">
-        I have joined the Holden Lab in early 2024 as a visiting research fellow.
-My main research focus here is to understand the properties of bacterial membranes using physics-based theory, simulations, and single molecule experiments.
-Before coming here, my main research interest has been in understanding the physical principles of chromatin organization and dynamics at different scales and in different cell types.
-I received my PhD from IIT Bombay, where I investigated nucleosome positioning and dynamics, and how it affects the accessibility of DNA.
-Later, I joined the Institut Pasteur, Paris as a postdoc with Prof. Christophe Zimmer, where I expanded into genomics, bioinformatics, and polymer physics, developing models to elucidate genome organization across different contexts and species.
-Currently, I am employed at NCBS, Bangalore as a DST Inspire faculty fellow.
+        I joined the Holden Lab in early 2024 as a visiting research fellow and have since continued as a postdoctoral researcher.
+My current research focuses on understanding the Gram-positive pseudo-periplasm through physics-based theory, simulations, and single-molecule experiments.

+Prior to this, my primary research interest centered on uncovering the physical principles underlying chromatin organization and dynamics across different scales and cell types.
+I completed my PhD at IIT Bombay, where I studied nucleosome positioning and dynamics, and how these influence DNA accessibility.

+Following my PhD, I worked as a postdoctoral fellow at the Institut Pasteur in Paris with Prof. Christophe Zimmer.
+There, I expanded into genomics, bioinformatics, and polymer physics, developing models to investigate genome organization across various biological contexts and species.

+Subsequently, I was awarded the DST INSPIRE Faculty Fellowship and joined Prof. Madan Rao’s lab at NCBS, Bangalore.
+During this period, I worked on projects related to the DNA damage response and transcriptional induction.

+For a comprehensive list of my publications and citations, please refer to my Google Scholar profile: https://scholar.google.com/citations?hl=en&user=Cpzp9jcAAAAJ
     </div>

     <div class="col">